01-edu/public/subjects/mobile-dev/chess/resources/README.md

 Secondly, when UUID is received connect to the next endpoint - `ws://localhost:8080/rooms/9c954450-ad7b-4dcc-ab2f-6c556c0835ef`.
 The UUID should be placed after `/rooms/` path.

-After successful connection, the client will receive its own chess color, either `white` or `black`.
+After the successful connection of 2 clients, the client will receive its own chess color, either `white` or `black`.

 From now on, players can exchange moves to play chess.